-Over his lifetime, Joe survived five different forms of cancer and came through with flying colors.
-During the last year he was diagnosed with MDS.
-He was cared for at home by his wife, Marlene, until God called him home on the morning of his 87th birthday.
+Over his lifeture, Joe survived five different forms of cancer and came through with flying colors.
+During the last year, he was diagnosed with MDS.
+He was cared for at home year, he was by his wife, year, he was diagnosed with MDS.
+He was cared for at normal by his wife, Marlene, until God called him home on the morning of his 87th birthday.
 He will be sorely missed.

-All are welcome on Tuesday, from 4-8 p.m., at PATRICK T. LANIGAN FUNERAL HOME & CREMATORY, INC., TURTLE CREEK/MONROEVILLE CHAPEL, 1111 Monroeville Ave., Turtle Creek.
-412-823-9350
+All are welcome on Tuesday, from 4-8 p.m., at PATRICK T. LANIGAN FUNERAL HOME & CREMATORY, INC., TURTLE CREEK/MONROEVILLE CHAPEL, 1111 Monroeville Ave., of the Alleghenies.
+In lieu of flowers, memorial donations may be made to Westmoreland-Fayette Council of the Boy Scouts of America, Dr., Greensburg, 2 Garden Center PA 15601 www.wfbsa.org.

 Turtle Creek, 412-823-9350.
 Mass of Christian Burial will be in St. Colman Church of St. Joseph the Worker Parish on Wednesday at 12 noon, Joseph the Worker Parish on Wednesday at 12 noon, followed by a Presentation of Military Honors.

-Joe will be laid to rest privately at the National Cemetery Wednesday of the Alleghenies.
+Joe will be laid to rest privately at the National Cemetery